-James Egleson '29 painted the frescoes – murals on the wall surface — in 1938 and said they are meant “depict conditions and concepts out of the life of our times in America.”
-We are working with a conservator and a structural engineer to develop a plan for their removal and for their continued conservation.
-The murals will be removed from Hicks Hall in summer 2018 and will be reinstalled on campus in Old Tarble, where the Art and Art History Department maintains studios for drawing and printmaking.
+James Egleson '29 painted the frescoes – murals on the wall surface – in 1938 and said they are meant to “depict conditions and concepts out of the life of our times in America.”
+The murals were removed in summer 2018 and will be reinstalled on campus in Old Tarble, where the Art and Art History Department maintains studios for drawing and printmaking.
 The murals will be installed in fall/winter 2019-20 and conservation/restoration will then be completed.
-Small portions of the murals which are not able to move (due to existing damage or size), they will be retained as samples for teaching and close study by students.
+Small portions of the murals which cannot be reinstalled will be retained as samples for teaching and close study by students.

-How is the BEP project related to the new academic building behind the Lang Center on Whittier Place?
+How is Singer Hall related to whittier hall, the new academic building behind the Lang Center on Whittier Place?

-The new building, Whittier Hall, serves as a temporary home for the Psychology Department and a portion of the Engineering Department, which vacated Papazian Hall in summer 2017.
-When the BEP project is completed, Whittier Hall will be repurposed to provide studio and seminar space for the Department of Art and Art History.
+Whittier Hall serves as a temporary home for the Psychology Department and a portion of the Engineering Department, which vacated Papazian Hall in summer 2017.
+When Singer Hall is complete, Whittier Hall will be repurposed to provide studio and seminar space for the Department of Art and Art History.
 Renovations of Whittier Hall are planned to begin in fall 2020 and be completed by summer 2021.

 What impact is expected on classes and events at the College?

 No changes are planned to classes and events.
 Classes will continue to be scheduled in nearby buildings and dates for events have not changed.
 Measures will be taken to minimize the impact of noise, vibration, dust, and disruption, including careful scheduling of impactful activities on off-hours and coordinating with events staff across the College to assure that the construction team has a full understanding of the potential impacts so options to minimize disruption can be explored whenever possible.
 Monthly, bi-weekly, and, at times, daily updates will be issued to the community.
 Please direct questions and concerns to email@example.com.

-How does the BEP project reflect the College’s commitment to environmental sustainability?
+How does Singer Hall reflect the College’s commitment to environmental sustainability?